prey/prey-node-client/README.md

 ### Installing via NPM

 [NPM](http://npmjs.org) is the official package manager for [Node.js](http://nodejs.org).
 Like rubygems for Ruby.

 In case you haven't, you need to install Node on your system by [downloading the installer](http://nodejs.org/dist/latest/) for your platform.
 NPM is now installed as part of Node so once the install is through, you can open up a terminal and do:

-    [sudo] npm install prey -g
+    [sudo] npm install -g prey

 This will install the Prey package from NPM's repository and fetch all the necessary dependencies.
-The `-g` argument instructs `npm` to install the package on a global scope rather than a local one.

-Global means the package is installed to a shared path on your system, rather than a local path (e.g. inside your home folder).
-Since Prey needs to run as an admin user (not necessarily root, by the way) it makes more sense to put it there.

-Besides, as the NPM folks [say](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation/):
+The `-g` argument instructs `npm` to install the package on a global (shared) path rather than a local one (e.g. your home folder).
+This is because Prey is meant to be run as a system user, not a local one.
+As the NPM folks [say](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation/):

     If you’re installing something that you want to use in your shell, on the command line or something, install it globally, so that its binaries end up in your PATH environment variable.

 NPM will automatically run Prey's post install script, which will do four things:

   - install system scripts (the network trigger daemon),
-  - set up a new user (so that we don't run Prey as root),
-  - run the script for the first time, so that the cron entry is set.
+  - run the script for the first time, so that the cron entry is set,
   - and achieve nirvana.

 Done!

 ## Playing around

-Then you can call it through a terminal and Prey will take of setting everything up.
-This includes setting up a cron job under the running user, generating SSL keys and loading the network trigger script which will invoke it whenever a network change is detected.
+Once installed, you can call Prey through a terminal and it will take of setting everything up by asking you a couple of questions.

     $ prey